darciopacifico/ChallengeVR/README.md

 ### REST Layer:

-**APIFrontActor**: Create dedicateds instances of APIFrontReplierActors, to process the future responses to every request.
+**APIFrontActor**: Create dedicated instances of APIFrontReplierActors, to process the future responses to every request.

 Translates the REST requests into business layer messages, routing them to the RepoFacadeActor along with a fresh new reference to a APIFrontReplierActor.